Naifeng/Variant-Selection/README.md

 * `Blur` contains code for Halide Blur function on CPU and GPU
 * `FFT` contains code for Halide FFT implementation on CPU and GPU

-Details about running experiments are described in README.md within each folder.
+Details about running code are described in README.md within each folder.

 ## Dependencies

-for performance prediction models
+for performance prediction models:

 * python >= 3.6.5
 * tensorflow >=1.8.0